venkatr21/all-about-express/readme.md

 ## Introduction

-Github profile api is and express powered API backend service, which maintains track of user profile view count and responds a JSON object which can be rendered to their profile.
+Github profile api is an express.js powered API backend service, which maintains track of user profile view count and responds a JSON object which can be rendered to their profile.
 Provides a seamless workflow, to maintain user records.
 Created by <a href="https://github.com/venkatr21/">Me</a> as a part of learning Express.js

 **Features**